How to Become a Skin Specialist: Education and Career Roadmap

 Research the requirements to become a skincare specialist.
 Learn about the job duties, and read the step-by-step process to start a career as a skincare specialist.

 Skincare specialists are also known as aestheticians.
-These specialists work with customers to help achieve optimal skincare and offer services that include removing unwanted hair and blemishes, advising customers on proper skincare and evaluating customers' skin health.
-In addition, skincare specialists may help customers reduce signs of aging and sell products to help them develop a home skincare regimen.
+These specialists work with customers to help achieve optimal skin and offer services that include removing unwanted hair and blemishes, advising customers on proper skincare and evaluating customers' skin health.
+In addition, skincare specialists might help customers reduce signs of aging and sell products to help them develop a home skincare regimen.

 Skincare specialists must complete a state-approved training program, which often takes about one year, and receive a license from the state in which they plan to practice.
 Licensure also comes with continuing education requirements.
-The following table contains the core requirements for becoming a skin specialist, according to the U.S. Bureau of Labor Statistics (BLS):
+The following table contains the core requirements for becoming a skincare specialist, according to the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||High school diploma and postsecondary vocational training|